AusDVA/myservice-prototype/README.md

 # myservice-prototype
 Derived from the Digital Transformation Agency's UI-Kit 2.0, myservice-prototype is a repository for enabling the transformation of UI into React components.

+Install SASS by downloading Ruby https://rubyinstaller.org/downloads/

+and in the command line, run gem install sass

 Install Gulp CLI npm install --global gulp-cli

 Then run gulp serve